atoonk/stackpath-anycast-terraform/README.md

-# stackpath-anycast-terraform-container
+# stackpath-anycast-terrafor,

-Terraform Anycast setup on stackpath using containers
+Terraform Anycast setup on stackpath using containers and/or VM's

 to run this, first set the enviroment variables, Set enviroment variables like this: